adonisjs/lucid.adonisjs.com/content/docs/models/relationships.md

 ## Create relationships

 You can create relationships between two models using the relationships persistence API.
-Make sure to also check out the [API docs](../../reference/orm/relations/has-one.md#query-client) to view all the available methods.

 ### create